zarr-developers/zarr-developers.github.io/_posts/2020-10-21-zarr-v3-first-draft.md

 In zarr v2, nodes names (equivalent to folder and filenames for those of you with a filesystem mental model) are ascii only and case insensitive.
-This can be problmatic for some datasets as case is meaningful.
+This can be problematic for some datasets as case is meaningful.
 Even when non meaningful, it can help with human comprehension or reading.
 In zarr v3 we want to make node names case sensitive.
-This might make store implementation more complex, in particular when the underlying storage backend is not, and we know that some current os (macOS) are case insensitive.
-IF you have strong belives or use case to make zarr case sensitive or not, we welcome your input in [issue 57](https://github.com/zarr-developers/zarr-specs/issues/57)
+This might make store implementations more complex, in particular when the underlying storage backend is not, and we know that some current operating systems (macOS) are case insensitive.
+If you have strong beliefs or use cases to make zarr case sensitive or not, we welcome your input in [issue 57](https://github.com/zarr-developers/zarr-specs/issues/57)

 In the same area, we are wondering whether zarr should support full unicode.
-It has many of the same issues as above, but with extra complexity as handling of Unicode, and casing is much more complicated, and might not be possible on al platform.
+It has many of the same issues as above, but with extra complexity as handling of Unicode, and casing is much more complicated, and might not be possible on all platform.
 So far we've restrained to ascii and fixed-length encoding of nodes names, but if you have a compelling use case – dataset using international names – or could make use of it we welcome your input on [issue